k0nsti/browser-stream-tar/README.md

 ## fill

-Read bytes from a reader and append them to a given buffer until a requested length of the buffer is reached
+Read bytes from a reader and append them to a given buffer until a requested length of the buffer is reached.

 ### Parameters